-Wireless Emergency Alerts (WEA) provides alerting authorities the ability to send 90 character, geographically targeted text-like alerts to the public, warning of imminent threats to life and property.
-The initial requirements of the system were developed by an advisory committee established by the Federal Communications Commission (FCC) in accordance with the Warning, Alert and Response Network (“WARN”) Act of 2006.
+Wireless Emergency Alerts (WEA) provide alerting authorities the ability to send 90 character, geographically targeted text-like alerts to the public, warning of imminent threats to life and property.
+The initial requirements of the system were developed by an advisory committee established by the Federal Communications Commission (FCC) in accordance with the Warning, Alert, and Response Network (“WARN”) Act of 2006.
 The Commercial Mobile Service Alert Advisory Committee (CMSAAC) conducted meetings during 2008 with findings published in three FCC Report and Order documents.

 IPAWS Commercial Mobile Service Provider Authorization Process

-Step #1 – Select WEA Compatible Solution
+Step #1 – Select WEA-Compatible Solution

-Step #2 –Request Memorandum of Agreement (MOA) / Interconnectivity Security Agreement (ISA) from FEMA for Testing
+Step #2 –Request Memorandum of Agreement (MOA)/Interconnectivity Security Agreement (ISA) from FEMA for Testing

 CMSPs must request the requisite Memorandum of Agreement (MOA)/Interconnectivity Security Agreement (ISA) documents governing the connectivity and system security related to the test system from FEMA, and they must be executed between the CMSP/service provider, FEMA, and the Department of Homeland Security (DHS).
 Each MOA/ISA is specifically tailored to the sponsoring organization.
 The test environment MOA/ISA materials are available by sending an email to email@example.com.

-Upon receipt of the signed MOA/ISA documents from the CMSP, the documents are routed for signature by the IPAWS Program Management Office (PMO), the FEMA Office of the Chief Information Officer, and DHS, in order.
+Upon receipt of the signed MOA/ISA documents from the CMSP, the documents are routed for signature by the IPAWS Program Management Office (PMO), the FEMA Office of the Chief Information Officer, and DHS, in that order.
 Upon completion of the signature process, fully executed copies are provided to the CMSP so that testing can begin.

-Step #3 –Request Memorandum of Agreement (MOA) / Interconnectivity Security Agreement (ISA) from FEMA for Production
+Step #3 –Request Memorandum of Agreement (MOA)/Interconnectivity Security Agreement (ISA) from FEMA for Production

 The CMSP must request the requisite MOA/ISA documents governing the connectivity and system security related to the production (live) system from FEMA and they must be executed between the CMSP/service provider, FEMA, and DHS.
 Each MOA/ISA is specifically tailored to the sponsoring organization.
 The production environment MOA/ISA materials are available by sending an email to firstname.lastname@example.org.

-Upon receipt of the signed MOA/ISA documents from the CMSP, the documents are routed for signature by the IPAWS PMO, the FEMA Office of the Chief Information Officer, and DHS, in order.
+Upon receipt of the signed MOA/ISA documents from the CMSP, the documents are routed for signature by the IPAWS PMO, the FEMA Office of the Chief Information Officer, and DHS, in that order.
 Upon completion of the signature process, fully executed copies are provided to the CMSP so that production can begin.

 Please note that the test and production MOA/ISA materials can be requested and processed at the same time.